Sauna Buying Guide

 Infrared Saunas

 Infrared saunas use infrared heating panels to warm the body directly rather than heating the surrounding air.
-This allows the sauna to operate at lower ambient temperatures while still delivering a deeply warming experience.
+This allows users to experience radiant heat or higher-temperature, convection-based sauna sessions, or combine both depending on preference.

 Most infrared saunas use far infrared (FIR) wavelengths, which are absorbed by the body as gentle radiant heat.
 Because air temperatures remain lower than in traditional saunas, sessions are often longer and feel more tolerable for users who prefer a less intense heat environment.